Taiwan’s Ultimate Urban Rivalry

 Before I dig into specific comparisons of Taipei vs Kaohsiung, I’d like to explain my own process of getting to know each city.
 For me and Taipei, it was love at first sight.
 This was several summers ago, in the mid-2010s, a few years after I ceased being an expat the first time, and two years before I expatriated myself again.
 My fondness for Taipei deepened every time I visited, and has (mostly) continued during the year I’ve now lived here.

 I liked Kaohsiung quite a bit the first time I visited as well, but as you’ll see reading this Taiwan travel blog, it had less to do with the city itself than the respite it offered.
 Namely from the torrential rain drowning the northern half of the island during that entire trip.
-Which is not to say I don’t genuinely love Kaohsiung—I do, though I doubt I could ever live there.
+These days, what I love about Kaohsiung is how slowly it reveals itself, over multiple visits, and the subtle joie-de-vivre, which simply isn’t present in Taipei, not really.

 On the whole, I would say that are more things to do in Taipei than there are in Kaohsiung, and many more day trips.
-To be sure, while some of Kaohsiung’s offerings are singular (the Tiger and Dragon Pagodas, and Fo Guang Shan Monastery), they don’t really compare to the quality of Taipei attractions, from mainstream ones like Taipei 101, to treasures off the beaten path like Guandu Temple.
+To be sure, while some of Kaohsiung’s offerings are singular (the Dragon and Tiger Pagodas and Fo Guang Shan Monastery), they don’t really compare to the quality of Taipei attractions, from mainstream ones like Taipei 101, to treasures off the beaten path like Guandu Temple.

 Another way to compare Taipei vs Kaohsiung?
 With your tastebuds, of course.
-As the capital of Taiwan, you can find just about every type of Taiwanese cuisine in Taipei, whether that’s xiaolongbao (either at Din Tai Fung or one of its local competitors) along Yongkang Street, or beef noodle soup in Ximen.
-Food in Kaohsiung is also somewhat diverse, but my favorites are local specialties such as Shan Zhou Rou Fan, or wild boar rice.
+As the capital of Taiwan, Taipei is home to just about every type of Taiwanese cuisine, whether that’s xiaolongbao (either at Din Tai Fung or one of its local competitors) along Yongkang Street, or beef noodle soup in the Wanhua district (aka Ximen).
+Food in Kaohsiung is also somewhat diverse, but my favorites are local specialties such as Shan Zhou Rou Fan, or wild boar rice, and the fresh tomatoes served on Cijin Island.

-Although looking at a Taipei MRT Map seems more complicated that one for Kaohsiung, which has only a couple of lines to Taipei’s serpentine system, Taipei’s underground is easy to use.
-Moreover, it can take you basically anywhere in the city, especially combined with the easy-to-use city bus network, and that’s more than can be said about Kaohsiung’s transportation situation.
+Although looking at a Taipei MRT map makes the capital’s transit system seem more complicated that one for Kaohsiung, which has only a couple of lines compared to Taipei’s serpentine blob, Taipei’s underground is easy to use.
+Moreover, it can take you basically anywhere in the city, especially combined with the easy-to-use city bus network, and that’s more than can be said about Kaohsiung’s transportation situation: It offers just two MRT lines, plus one light rail.

 Accommodation

 I’ve spoken often and vocally about my distaste for my Taiwan accommodations.
 With this being said, hotels are a clear area of the Taipei vs Kaohsiung where I actually prefer Kaohsiung.
+Here, properties like the luxurious Joho Hotel and simpler LA Inn are not only legitimately nice, but are near the busy Formosa Boulevard Station.
 However, I do prefer staying in Taipei overall, both due to its more interesting and well-defined neighborhoods, as well as the selection of quality Airbnb apartments in each.

 I’ll be honest: The weather in Taiwan is always terrible somewhere.
 On the other hand, while it’s true that the north is usually sunny when the south is rainy (and vice-versa), I generally find Taipei to have worse weather (i.e. more rain, not to mention colder winters) than Kaohsiung.
 Of course, Kaohsiung also has more air pollution, both because it’s an industrial city, as well as due to its proximity to China.